 Description of institutional structures and consultative processes

-The TMP Annual Assembly identifies the programme and project priorities for a 1-2 year period.
-The next Annual Assembly meeting will take place on 30th May, 2014.
+The TMP-E Assembly identifies the programme and project priorities for a 1-2 year period.
+The latest Assem

-TMP co-conveners/organisations and networks exercise autonomy in pursuing their work programmes.
-However, TMP as a whole undertakes joint work in the following areas:
+TMP-E co-conveners/organisations and networks exercise autonomy in pursuing their work programmes.
+However, TMP-E as a whole undertakes joint work in the following areas:

 - December 18 (International Migrants Day)